Our priority is to help users perform administrative tasks with ease and manage their stores effectively.

 - Yes – “With Magento, almost everything can be customized, from the storefront user interface theme to the site's backend processes.”

-- No – “This SaaS feature is only available in Magento Commerce.”
+- No – “This SaaS feature is only available in Adobe Commerce.”

-- Yes – “This [software as a service](https://glossary.magento.com/software-as-a-service) (SaaS) feature is only available in Magento Commerce.”
+- Yes – “This [software as a service](https://glossary.magento.com/software-as-a-service) (SaaS) feature is only available in Adobe Commerce.”

 Empower the merchant with positive tone and sentence structure.